 Partnering with our local Jump$tart organization during the month, Rhode Island Treasury hosts a celebration at the State House for Personal Financial Challenge Award winners.
 Additionally, we participate in an interactive conference called “Real World Day” which is hosted by Pawtucket Credit Union at Bryant University where local high school students learn about credit and personal finance.

-In 2018, Treasurer Magaziner, along with Pawtucket Credit Union and Ascensus College Savings, hosted his first-ever “Job Shadow” day.
-Forty-one high school students from cities and towns in Rhode Island, had the opportunity to interact with professionals in the finance industry and to learn about careers and observe daily work activities.
+In 2018, Treasurer Magaziner, along with members of the Financial Literacy Roundtable hosted the first-ever Treasurer's Office “Job Shadow” day.
+Over the past two years, nearly 200 high school students from cities and towns across Rhode Island, had the opportunity to interact with professionals in the finance industry and to learn about careers and observe daily work activities.

 In 2016, Treasurer Magaziner launched Treasury’s Financial Literacy Educator of the Year Award to honor educators who lead their field in teaching financial literacy.
 As a former elementary school teacher, Treasurer Magaziner has first-hand experience with the challenges and importance of being an educator.
 He understands the passion and dedication that teaching requires.
 And he knows that, too often, teachers do not get the recognition they deserve.